practicalli/practicalli-clojurescript-landingpage/README.md

 This web page was created with ClojureScript, reagent, figwheel-main and Bulma CSS framework.

 The project was created with Leiningen build tool and using the figwheel-main template, with reagent option.

-`lein new figwheel-main` practicalli-landing-page -- --reagent
+A Clojure CLI tools configuration has also been added.

 ## Development